CombatWeapon Architecture

 Items must adhere to the following criteria:

-Check the Inventory Integration Topic for more information about how to integrate Ninja Combat and Ninja Inventory.
+Check the Inventory Integration Topic for more information about how to integrate Ninja Combat with Ninja Inventory.